AriFordsham/GHCWiki/commentary/compiler/backends/ncg/register-allocator.md

 **A Generalised Algorithm for Graph-Coloring Register Allocation** *Smith, Ramsey, Holloway, 2004*

-For a decription of how to deal with overlapping register sets, which aren't fully implemented yet.
+For a decription of how to deal with overlapping register sets, which aren't fully implemented.
 Explains what the `worst`, `squeese` and `triv` functions are for.

 **Design and Implementation of a Graph Coloring Register Allocator for GCC** *Matz, 2003*